Adrian Woodruffe-Peacock

-The Reverend (Edward) Adrian Woodruffe-Peacock FLS FGS (23 July 1858 – 3 February 1922) was an English clergyman and ecologist.
+Edward Adrian Woodruffe-Peacock FLS FGS (23 July 1858 – 3 February 1922) was an English clergyman and ecologist.
 He was an early exponent of the ecological approach to natural history recording.

 Early life

 Woodruffe-Peacock, always known by his middle name of Adrian, was born at Bottesford Manor, north Lincolnshire, on 23 July 1858, the son of Edward Peacock (1831–1915), farmer, antiquarian, historian, and author, and his wife, Lucy Ann Wetherell (1823–1887).
 He had 6 siblings, including the folklorist Mabel Peacock.
 He was schooled at Edinburgh Academy (1870–73) and St Peter's School, York (1873).
 He then received private tuition in Lincolnshire until April 1877, when he was admitted to St John's College, Cambridge, to study mathematics, classics, science, and natural history.
 Shortage of money, poor health, and the decision to become an Anglican clergyman cut short his stay there.

 In 1879 he transferred to Bishop Hatfield's Hall at Durham University.
 At Durham, he indulged in extensive botanising, boating, and tennis; his social life being so time-consuming that there were complaints he regarded the university as a private club.
 He sat for the degree examination at Easter 1881, but "scratched", thinking that he had failed his Latin paper and choosing to make arrangements to leave before receiving the results.
 However, this did not affect his career as he had already obtained his licentiate of theology in December 1880, and was subsequently ordained deacon in December 1881, and then priest in December 1883.
 Following university he held curacies at: Long Benton, Northumberland (1881–84); Barkingside, Essex (1884–85); Long Benton (1885–86); and finally at Harrington, Northamptonshire (1886–90).